Antisocial Behaviour and Hate Incident Policy

 Our Role as a Social Landlord

-The Crime and Disorder Act 1998 provided that as a Local Authority we must work in partnership with the police and other agencies, such as Probation and Health Authorities, to reduce crime and disorder in Reading.
+The Crime and Disorder Act 1998 states that as a Local Authority we must work in partnership with the police and other agencies, such as Probation and Health Authorities, to reduce crime and disorder in Reading.
 This work is guided through Reading’s Community Safety Partnership and its response to the annual strategic assessment.

 4. Definition of Anti-Social Behaviour